qwertie/ecsharp/_posts/2014-08-12-cs-6-versus-ecs.md

 I can only assume this feature works automatically in conjunction with record types.
 It seems a little odd that one writes `var acode` rather than `out var acode`; I wonder if this means that the pattern-matching `is` operator is only allowed to have output parameters, not input parameters.

 I wasn't sure how to support pattern matching in EC#.
-This plan seems as good as any.
+This plan seems as good as any. **Update:** see [this article](/lemp/pattern-matching.html) about how EC# implemented pattern matching.

 "`*`" means "don't care".
 In EC# I was planning to introduce "`_`" to represent "don't care" for any out parameter or unused result (e.g. `_ = control.Handle` calls a property and discards the result) rather than `*`; `_` would mean "don't care" only if there was no explicitly-declared variable named `_`.
 I suppose `*` can do the same job instead.